 With the addition of comfort, there has also been a focus on enhancing modularity in helmet setups.
 One significant development in this regard is the introduction of ARC Rails, which allows for increased versatility and accessory compatibility.

 ARC Rails provide standardized attachment points on the helmet, facilitating the mounting of various accessories in different configurations.
 This advancement has led to a wide range of helmet accessories that can be easily and securely attached, further enhancing the functionality of the helmet.
-Operators can now personalize their helmet setups by attaching accessories such as lights, cameras, night vision devices, and communication systems to the ARC Rails, offering flexibility and adaptability in the field.
+Operators can now personalize their helmet setups by attaching accessories such as lights, cameras, and communication systems to the ARC Rails, offering flexibility and adaptability in the field.

 The modularity provided by ARC Rails has revolutionized the way helmets are customized, enabling operators to efficiently mount and detach accessories based on their specific mission requirements.
-This advancement in modularity has greatly expanded the options available to operators when configuring their helmet setups, ensuring they have quick access to essential equipment while maintaining optimal comfort and functionality.

 In conclusion, the evolution of military helmets has seen significant advancements in design, comfort, and functionality.
 From traditional high cut helmets to modern high cut, mid-cut, and super high cut designs, the focus has been on providing soldiers with superior protection and adaptability.